titu1994/Keras-Classification-Models/README.md

 2. Run the train_cifar_10.py script to train the WRN-16-4 model on CIFAR-10 dataset (not required since weights are provided)
 3. Run the predict_cifar_10.py script to make an ensemble prediction.

-Available at : <a href='https://github.com/titu1994/Snapshot-Ensembles'>Snapshot Ensembles </a>
+Available at : <a href='https://github.com/titu1994/Snapshot-Ensembles'>Snapshot Ensembles in Keras</a>